Sahamati/aa-sdk-security-guidelines/android-sdk.md

 For obfuscating any string resources or an asset file, use a library like [StringCare](https://github.com/StringCare/AndroidLibrary/wiki/What-is-StringCare).

-While storing sensitive information in variables in code like the PIN entered by the user, do not use String data type (when coding in java) instead, use a char/byte array and clear the array once it's not required anymore.
+### 7. **While storing sensitive information in variables in code like the PIN entered by the user, do not use String data type (when coding in java) instead, use a char/byte array and clear the array once it's not required anymore.**
+Note: Mandatory

-### 7. **Keep resources private because all public resources are accessible outside your library.**
+### 8. **Keep resources private because all public resources are accessible outside your library.**
+Note: Best Practice
 Make sure your public resources names are also unique to prevent resource merge conflicts**.**

-### **8. **We can consider having to separate API keys used for SDKs shared with different FIUs.
+### **9. **We can consider having separate API keys used for SDKs shared with different FIUs.**
+Note: Mandatory
+Consent handle brings traceability for restricted flows of consent approval and rejection.
+But doesn't cover other use cases such as account creation and consent revocation etc.
+TODO: Elucidate more on FIU - AA comms.
+AA to generate a session token via.
+FIU to initialise the AA SDK with the oAuth token.

 This will help identify the source of all the calls to the AA network more reliably and also pin the source of the leak if any.
 Imagine a case where an FIU shares the AA SDK with another app developer who ends up misusing the AA network.
 In this case, we can easily find the source of the leak by looking at the API keys used to access the AA network.

-### 9. Do not broadcast sensitive information using implicit intent.
+### 10. Do not broadcast sensitive information using implicit intent.

 1. Use explicit intent to restrict receivers(If implicit intent is used, launch app chooser)
 2. You can also safely restrict the broadcast to a single application by using `Intent.setPackage()`
 3. Use LocalBroadcast Manager instead of `Context.SendBroadcast` so that you don’t have to worry about leaking private data.

-### 10. Store data safely
+### 11. Store data safely

 1. Store private data within internal storage.
 By default, files that you create on internal storage are accessible only to your app.
 Android implements this protection, and it's sufficient for most applications.
 2. Store only non-sensitive data in cache files